Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 Description

-Initially, ext_emconf.php was the only file used to provide extension metadata.
-With the introduction of composer.json, which recently became mandatory for extensions, there were now two files containing a lot of redundant data.
+Initially ext_emconf.php was the only file providing extension metadata.
+Since the introduction of composer.json, now mandatory for extensions, there are now two files containing a lot of redundant data.

-This is now resolved by allowing an extension's composer.json to contain information that previously had to be defined in ext_emconf.php:
+This is now resolved by allowing an extension's composer.json to contain information that was previously defined in ext_emconf.php:

 1. Extension title and description